 English, , 276kb

-This symposium focused on bank failure resolution and crisis management, in particular, the use of guarantees and the spill-overs between the credit qualities of sovereigns and banking systems.
+These articles were prepared for a symposium on bank failure resolution and crisis management which focused, in particular, on the use of guarantees and the spill-overs between the credit qualities of sovereigns and banking systems.

 English, , 199kb

 This article focuses on the interconnections between the value of sovereign and banking debt that are created through sovereign guarantees for the bank debt.
 It proposes a method to price debt guarantees when the sovereign providing the guarantee can itself be risky.

 The Good Practices reflect what pension regulatory and supervisory authorities usually expect to examine when assessing the risk management of pension funds that use alternative investments and derivatives.
 The Good Practices outline how supervisors should oversee such investments and suggest possible regulatory controls.
 The character of the Good Practices emphasizes the overriding principle that it is the responsibility of pension

 The EU institutional reaction to the Euro-area sovereign debt problems has focused in particular on the new architecture designed to avert a financial crisis.
 This architecture is made up of (i) the European Financial Stabilization Mechanism (EFSM), an EU financial assistance feature available to all 27 member states, (ii) the European Financial Stabilization Facility (EFSF), a temporary credit-enhanced SPV with minimal capitalization